Header image for The Steam Map

 With the name of a game that inspires us and a map of the entire Steam catalogue at our fingertips, we can zero in on the ‘neighbourhood’ of games that closely resemble our inspirational title.
 The image below shows the 100 games most similar to Phasmophobia when we use the Steam Map in Data Explorer to find them.

-In the top panel, 100 games similar to phasmophobia are shown highlighted in red in the Steam Map.
+In the top panel, 100 games similar to Phasmophobia are shown highlighted in red in the Steam Map.
 Below this image are the capsule images for four similar games.

-Phasmophobia and the 100 nearest neighbours.
+Phasmophobia and the 100 nearest neighbours

-Our Data Explorer tool lets you discover up to 1,000 games similar to the title you searched for, ensuring that no stone is left unturned.
+Our Data Explorer tool lets you discover games similar to the title you searched for, ensuring that no stone is left unturned.
 With a cluster of games that are truly relevant to your project, you can start to get a clear picture of competitor pricing, the expected ratio of positive-to-negative reviews, and estimated revenue for the type of game you want to create.

 More importantly, you can zoom in and ask, “What’s missing?
 What hasn’t anyone else thought of doing in this space?”